mrguitar/rhel-bootc-workstation/README.md

 ```

-## Below is the README from our [GitHub CICD Example](https://github.com/redhat-cop/redhat-image-mode-actions) We recommend you close this repo for your future projects!
+## Below is the README from our [GitHub CICD Example](https://github.com/redhat-cop/redhat-image-mode-actions) We recommend you clone this repo for your future projects!

 # redhat-image-mode-actions
 ## Template repo for Github Actions based builds of bootc images.